Springer categories for regular centralizers in well-generated complex braid groups: Properties of Springer categories

 \subsection{Braided reflections and atomic loops}

-In this section we give a description of braided reflections in $B(W_g)$ in terms of atomic loops in the category $\Cc$.
-Namely we prove that a braided reflection is conjugate to an atomic loop.
-We keep the same notation as in the last sections.
+In this section, we give a description of braided reflections in $B(W_g)$ in terms of atomic loops in the category $\Cc$.
+Namely we prove that the isomorphism of Theorem \ref{theo:groupoidtressequivgroupoiddiv} identifies braided reflections with conjugates of atomic loops.
+We freely use the notation of Section \ref{sec:2.3}.

-Since the homeomorphism between $X_g/W_g$ and $(X/W)^{\mu_d}$ doesn't depend on a choice, we can identify the two spaces.
-The choice of a basepoint $x\in \Uu^{\mu_d}$ induces an isomorphism between $B(W_g)\simeq \pi_1(X_g/W_g,x)$ and $\Bb(u,u)$, where $u$ is the connected component of $x$ in $\Uu^{\mu_d}$.
+Since the homeomorphism between $X_g/W_g$ and $(X/W)^{\mu_d}$ does not depend on a choice, we can identify the two spaces.
+The choice of a basepoint $x\in \Uu^{\mu_d}$ induces an isomorphism between $B(W_g)\simeq \pi_1(X_g/W_g,x)$ and $\Gg(u,u)$, where $u$ is the connected component of $x$ in $\Uu^{\mu_d}$.
 By Remark \ref{rem:basepoints_and_braid_reflections}, a change of basepoint preserves the set of braided reflections.

-We explicit the definition of braided reflections in the context of the topological tools of Section \ref{sec:2.3} and \ref{sec:2.4}.
+Our main tool is a particular set of neighborhoods of $a$ in $(V/W)^{\mu_d}$, whose image under $\LLL$ consists of a set of small disks around the points of $\LLL(a)$.
+Using these neighborhoods, we can clarify the definition of braided reflections in the context of the topological tools of Section \ref{sec:2.3} and \ref{sec:2.4}.